-In the fourth quarter of 2021, the Company received a contingent consideration related to the previous disposal of a Capital investment accounted for by the equity method in the amount of \$5.0 million, which is included in "Adjustments on gain on disposals of Capital investments" in the consolidated income statement for the year ended December 31, 2021.
+In 2021, the Company received a contingent consideration related to the previous disposal of a Capital investment accounted for by the equity method in the amount of \$5.0 million, which is included in "Gain on disposals of Capital investments" in the consolidated income statement for the year ended December 31, 2021.
 This adjustment on gain on disposal amounted to \$3.7 million after income taxes.